rriehle/plan-omega/manual/README.md

 ---

-**Remember**: The best survival plan is one you practice regularly.
+The best survival plan is one you practice regularly.
 Knowledge without skills is useless.
 Skills without practice fade.
-Make this manual a living part of your family's maritime life.
+Make this manual a living part of your maritime life.

 Fair winds and following seas.